 - a.
-The PhD student will defend their proposed research questions to the Graduate Committee for Post-Professional Physical Therapy Programs, LLU students, and faculty, and an audience from the surrounding community.
+The PhD student will defend their proposed research question to the Graduate Committee for Post-Professional Physical Therapy Programs, LLU students and faculty, and an audience from the surrounding community.
 As part of the oral proposal, the candidate will include a preliminary budget.
-Following the oral proposal of the research topic & questions, the PhD student's Research Guidance Committee Members will take one of the following actions: 1) Approve the research topic and question, 2) Approve with modifications, or 3) Reject.
+Following the oral proposal of the research topic & question the PT Graduate Committee members in attendance along with the PhD student's Research Guidance Committee Members will take one of the following actions: 1) Approve the research topic and question, 2) Approve with modifications, or 3) Reject.
 This committee action will be based on the following criteria: 1) feasibility of the study, 2) rigor of the study, 3) appropriateness and relevance of the study, 4) faculty expertise, and 5) originality, novelty, and creativity. - b.
-Major changes in the PhD student's research topic or questions following approval will require authorization from the candidate's dissertation guidance committee and these changes will be forwarded to the PT Graduate Committee to be recorded in the Graduate Committee's minutes.
+Major changes in the PhD student's research topic or question following approval will require authorization from the candidate's dissertation guidance committee and these changes will be forwarded to the Graduate Committee to be recorded in the Graduate Committee's minutes.